Startups

 I am focused on startups that relate in some way to the human brain and intelligence.
 Below are some of my current and past activities.
 If you are interested in links to the Swiss startup ecosystem, have a look at this resource page.
 If you are based in Switzerland I may be able to help with your startup, via my role as a coach at Innosuisse (mainly deep tech, hardware, etc.).

-iniVation was founded in 2015; I am co-founder and CEO.
+I co-founded iniVation in 2015, and was CEO from 2018-2024 when it was acquired by SynSense (I am now chief commercial officer for the SynSense group).
 Our co-founders invented the field of neuromorphic vision.
-It develops neuromorphic vision technologies for autonomous systems.
+The company develops neuromorphic vision technologies for autonomous systems.
 Markets include automotive, consumer electronics, robotics, and aerospace.
 We have shipped products to over 700 organizations all over the world, and we helped to send the world's first neuromorphic technology to space in early 2021.
 Our products have won prizes including a CES Best of Innovation 2020 Award, and a Red Dot Best of the Best Design Award 2022.

 QuantActions was founded in 2016.
 It analyzes the patterns of tapping on smartphones to infer the user’s cognitive status, without infringing on the user’s privacy.
 The applications include healthcare (particularly monitoring of neurological disorders), employee tracking for critical jobs (e.g. aviation) and insurance.
 I co-founded and served as chairman of the company until its first seed financing in 2022.